Residential colleges of the University of Queensland: St John's College

 The college also has a Jazz Club which plays at the annual Jazz Night hosted by the student club, alongside the John's band Who Is John? and alumni bands such as The Eaglets who played in 2017.
 There is also speculation of a lesser-known subsidiary band of Who is John?, Kazoo is John.

 The 'slab' is a monumental section of the college, of which only a few select students know of the location.

 St John's College is also thought to be associated with the initiation of the long-standing tradition whereby males, and choice females, drop their pants whenever the song Eagle Rock is played.
 The tradition is thought to have originated from a small group of mining engineering students from UQ who resided there.

 The College Anglican Chapel hosts musical events throughout the year, with an organ which has been played by organists such as Michael Faulkner.
 The chapel hosts an original artwork which was commissioned for the St. John's College chapel as a celebration of its jubilee at St Lucia, Brisbane, where the university relocated.
 The piece, Earth Creations, is similar to Regeneratation (1972) held at the University House, Australian National University chapel.
 The college also hosts 9 prints of the 10 piece series The Journey, also by Leonard French, which are held in University House ANU's dining hall.

 In 2005, Edale wing was burned down in a fire apparently caused by unattended electrical devices left on by a student over the Easter break.

-The college is very multicultural with students from Japan, New Zealand, the Soviet Union and the UK.
+The college is very multicultural with students from Japan, New Zealand,and the UK.

-Lots of tutorials, mainly taught by current and past Johnians.
+The College provides tutorials, mainly taught by current and past Johnians.
 About $240,000 in scholarships yearly.
 The highest proportion of international students after IH and Grace, with 16% of the college in 2017 being international.